dlevs/dlevs.com-legacy/tests/README.md

 ## This directory
 This directory is for all `*.browsertest.js` files which cannot be neatly be matched with a file that is responsible for the thing being tested.

-TODO: Puppeteer is used for testing.
-Upgrading to the latest version causes CSP errors, so tests fail.
-Consider upgrading after this issue is resolved. https://github.com/GoogleChrome/puppeteer/issues/1229